 Otherwise, use your up-arrow and down-arrow to select the system you want (Ubuntu or Windows in this example; the other two options are for advanced use only).
 Press Enter to continue.

-Finally, you are prompted for the system passphrase.
+If you choose Ubuntu, Grub prompts you for the system passphrase.

 Type your system passphrase (not your data passphrase or your Ubuntu login password).
 Nothing will be displayed on the screen while you type.

 Careful: if you enter the system passphrase incorrectly, you will see an error, and the only thing that you can do is to press Ctrl+Alt+Delete to reboot and try again!

 If you think that you have typed something incorrectly, before you press Enter, press the Backspace key at least enough times to rub out whatever you typed, and start again.

 On some hardware, the numeric keypad is not activated at this point.
 So, if you wish to use the numeric keypad, you might find that you must press Num Lock.
 You'll have to figure whether or not you need this out on your own hardware; or just use the number keys above the letters.